Danny Yee >> Travelogues >> Oxford Blog >> Transport

 Measures should also be taken to trim vegetation and if possible relocate the most problematic pieces of street furniture.
 Parking enforcement should be requested to take action against vehicles parked off-road but partly on the footway.

 Other measures could include a new zebra crossing between Marshall and Crescent Rds, to support use of the bus stops there and pedestrian routes to Crescent Rd.
-The signal crossing at Fern Hill Rd could be converted to a zebra crossing: this will help to slow motor traffic, but will also prevent waiting pedestrians blocking the narrow footways.
+The signal crossing at Fern Hill Rd could be converted to a zebra crossing: this will help to slow motor traffic, but will also avoid pedestrians waiting to cross blocking the narrow footways.
 Continuous footways (Side Road Entry Treatments) should be put across all the side streets (though the highest priorities here are probably Barracks Lane and Horspath Rd).

 Even with the traffic filters the traffic volumes here will remain too high for cycling with motor traffic to be inclusively accessible, but there simply isn't enough space for provision of cycling infrastructure.
 As a "best possible" measure, large cycle symbols should be painted in the middle of the carriageway, in both directions, as on the narrow stretch of the B480 and on similar sections of road elsewhere in Oxford.
 (The Temple Rd + Crescent Rd low traffic route allows bypassing some of the constrained area, but no such route exists to the east.)

-The loading restrictions should start at 2.30pm in the afternoon, to inhibit parking by parents picking up chldren from nearby schools.
+The loading restrictions should start at 2.30pm in the afternoon, to inhibit parking by parents picking up children from nearby schools.

 In the longer-term, the key is reducing traffic volumes.
-The planned traffic filter will reduce motor traffic on this stretch of Hollow Way, which will alleviate some of the problems but remove none of them (there will still be a road layout that encourages speeding, narrow footways, too much motor traffic for inclusive cycling, short setbacks to homes, and so forth), so the measures suggested above will still be important.
-In the longer-term, consideration should be given to a full bus gate on Hollow Way, making this stretch of road into a low traffic neighbourhood.
+The planned traffic filter will reduce motor traffic on this stretch of Hollow Way, which will alleviate some of the problems but remove none of them — the road layout will still encourage speeding; the footways will still be too narrow there will still be too much motor traffic for inclusive cycling; the setbacks to homes will not be any bigger; and so forth.
+So in the longer-term, consideration should be given to putting a proper bus gate on Hollow Way, making this stretch of road into a low traffic neighbourhood.

 1. Agree with all your improvement ls for pedestrians but disappointed that there is so little for cyclists.
 Clearly I have to accept that the road is too narrow but couldn't more be done to slow traffic down?